 The best way to avoid sanctions is to do all the things set out in your claimant commitment or agreement.

 - Make sure you understand all your responsibilities

-- Ask your Work Coach or Jobcentre Adviser to explain anything that’s unclear
+- Ask your Work Coach or Jobcentre Adviser to explain anything unclear

 - Keep track of all the dates when you have to go to the Jobcentre and any other meetings you have to attend

-- Keep a record of all your activities that relate to your benefit requirements.
+- Keep a record of all your activities relating to your benefit requirements.
 For example, make a note of the time you spend looking for work and any jobs you apply for

 - Keep a copy of anything the Jobcentre gives or sends you